Multiplayer & organizations

 Joining a run

 Rooms with unclaimed human seats appear in the "ready to join" strip on the home screen of everyone in your organization.
 Pick a seat, read the case file, and you're in.
-You can also share the room link directly.
+A host can also create a one-time invitation for a specific open or AI-covered role.
+That link works for any signed-in Simple Scenarios user, including someone in another organization or a personal account; accepting it never switches organizations or changes the run's billing owner.

 During the run